danielealbano/cachegrand/README.md

         - [ ] Ops
             - [ ] RESIZE
             - [ ] ITERATE
-            - [ ] DELETE, when deleting move back the far-est key of the chunk usind the distance
+            - [ ] DELETE, when deleting move back the far-est key of the chunk using the distance
     - [ ] Networking
         - [ ] Add support for workers that do not rely on SO_REUSEPORT (it's Linux only and performance costly)
         - [ ] Switch to use the SLAB allocator
+        - [ ] Extend redis protocol support
+            - [ ] APPEND, SETNX, INCR, INCRBY, INCRBYFLOAT, DECR, DECRBY
+            - [ ] RPUSH, RPUSHX, LPUSH, LINDEX, LLEN, LPOP, LSET, RPOP
+    - [ ] Memory Management
+        - [ ] Add a fail-over malloc-based dummy SLAB allocator to be used when the hugepages are not available
     - [ ] Storage:
         - [ ] Implement garbage collection

 - v0.3
-    - [ ] Memory Management
-        - [ ] Add NUMA support
     - [ ] Hashtable
-        - [ ] Add NUMA support
+        - [ ] Add NUMA support (set_mempolicy for mmap)
+        - [ ] Add AARCH64 support (xxhash3)
     - [ ] Write documentation
     - [ ] Storage
-        - [ ] Optmize for NVMEs (xnvme, LSMTrees?)
+        - [ ] General optimization for flash (NVME and SSD) disks
     - [ ] Networking
-        - [ ] Add support for multiple protocols
+        - [ ] Extend redis protocol support
+            - [ ] SADD, SREM, SISMEMBER, SMEMBERS, SMOVE
+            - [ ] HGET, HGETALL, HSET, HMSET, HDEL, HEXISTS, HKEYS, HLEN, HVALS
-        - [ ] Add a protobuf-based rpc based protocol
+            - [ ] EXPIRE, TTL
         - [ ] Implement a basic http webserver to provide general stats
         - [ ] Implement a basic http webserver to provide simple CRUD operations

 - v0.4
-    - [ ] Add AARCH64 support
     - [ ] Storage
         - [ ] Add support for epoll
     - [ ] Networking
+        - [ ] Add a protobuf-based rpc based protocol
         - [ ] Add support for epoll

 - v0.5